ilanza24/palmaverde/README.md

 #### Register as a Farmer

+- Implement user authentication with SignUp/login and logout functionality.
+- Allow farmers to add/update/remove product.
-- Display lists of added vegetable products with details such as quantity and price.
+- Display lists of added products with details such as quantity and price.
-- Allow farmers to update product details.
-- Enable addition and removal of vegetable listings.
-- Implement user authentication with login/logout functionality.

 #### Register as a Customer

-- Provide user authentication with login/logout functionality.
+- Implement user authentication with SignUp/login and logout functionality.
 - Display lists of all available vegetable products with details such as quantity and price.

 ## Screenshots